Investment Banking Fit Questions: How to Use the Rule of 3 for Quick and Efficient Prep

-Here are a few examples of “decent” weaknesses you could cite in an interview:
+Here are a few examples of “decent” weaknesses you could use to answer investment banking fit questions:

 - “Sometimes I don’t speak up even when someone else on the team or a superior has made a mistake or overlooked something.” – This one is good because it’s not a universal weakness; it depends on the context.
 Sometimes, you should not speak up (e.g., if it will embarrass a senior banker in front of a client).

 - “I don’t always manage my time well, and sometimes I focus more on finishing urgent tasks than making long-term plans.” – This one is less of a cliché than the “I work too hard” or “I’m too much of a perfectionist” response.

 - “I sometimes take too much time to make decisions, or I second-guess myself, which makes projects take more time.” – This one could hurt you on the job, but it’s still better to deliver a correct work product, even if it takes more time.

 There are no “good” answers, but these examples are less terrible than others I’ve heard over the years.

 Many sources also recommend that you explain how you’re working to fix your weaknesses.

 That’s a nice idea, but you may not have enough time to explain it, especially if the interviewer has asked you for 3 weaknesses.

 Also, it will sound a bit artificial if you say that you’re using Approaches X, Y, and Z to fix Weaknesses A, B, and C.

 So, if you do want to add this point to your answer, make it short and casual.